30 Salesforce bloggers you need to follow right now

 @smritiworld

-Smriti is a Certified Salesforce Developer, evangelist, and an avid blogger and YouTuber.
+Smriti is a Certified Salesforce Developer, evangelist, and avid blogger and YouTuber.
 She believes there is no end to learning, and dedicates her time to learning new tools and sharing her knowledge with the community.

 Johan Yu